Kairotic/mistakes/mistakes.md

 # Mathematickal arts workshop (foam brussels)

-plain weave kernel
-- used for lsystem colour pattern simulation
+Plain or tabby weave is the simplest form of weaving, but when combined with sequences of colour it can produce many different types of pattern.

+Some of these patterns when combined with muted colours, have in the past been used as a type of camouflage – and are classified into District Checks[] for use in hunting in Lowland Scotland.

+A few lines of Scheme calculate and print the colours of an arbitrarily sized weave, by using lists of warp and weft as input.

     ; return warp or weft, dependant on the position (define (stitch x y warp weft)
       (if (eq? (modulo x 2)
                (modulo y 2))
       warp weft))

-this function prints plain weave given warp and weft, and returns lists where characters represent colours. eg...
+    ; prints out a weaving
+    (define (weave warp weft)
+      (for ((x (in-range 0 (length weft))))
+         (for ((y (in-range 0 (length warp))))
+            (display (stitch x y
+                             (list-ref warp y)
+                             (list-ref weft x))))
+       (newline)))

+We can visualising the weaves with single characters representing colours for ascii previewing, here are some examples:

 `(weave '(O O O O O O O) '(: : : : : : : : :))`